aishcj/ReadingList/readme.md

 3. In Postman, open workspace.
 Navigate to `http://localhost:8080`

-4.CRUD operations
+4. CRUD operations
    For POST operations, place the JSON values under Body - select raw, then select JSON.

    a.
 Author